c4ldas/streamelements-widgets/weather-widget/README.md

-## Important note:

-This widget is an import to Streamelements from the original [obs_weather_time_overlay](https://github.com/ngholson/obs_weather_time_overlay) from [ngholson](https://github.com/ngholson/).
-Please refer to the original overlay as this is just an imported version.

 ## Weather widget

 This widget allows you to add weather information to your Streamelements overlay.
 It will show your city, temperature, description and current time.

+This widget is an import to Streamelements from the original [obs_weather_time_overlay](https://github.com/ngholson/obs_weather_time_overlay) from [ngholson](https://github.com/ngholson/).
+Please refer to the original overlay as this is just an imported version.

 ## 1-click install: